Adarnase of Hereti: Biography

 Based on the most widespread theory, Adarnase was the oldest son of Grigor Hamam, a Mihranid prince controlling large swaths of lands in Eastern Transcaucasia, from Lake Sevan to Partav.
 At the death of his father in 897, he shared the inheritance with his four brothers and took control of Hereti, although he was the only one to keep the title of King.
 He governed over an ethnically diverse kingdom, the region being populated by Georgians, Armenians, and Albanians.
 A monophysite, he faced the pressure of the Byzantine Empire and Georgian states, while establishing Shaki as his capital and naming his state the Kingdom of Shaki-Cambysen (named after two regions of ancient Albania).

 He married Princess Dinar Bagrationi, a daughter of Georgian duke Adarnase VII of Tao.
 She was an Orthodox Christian who imported her religion in the new kingdom.
 The Atrnerseh of Armenian sources thus became King Adarnase of Hereti in Georgian texts and, though he remained a monophysite throughout his reign, Queen Dinar converted the kingdom to Georgian Orthodoxy after his death.

 Adarnase quickly found himself at odds with his western neighbors, who feared the rise of a new king in the region.
 As early as 906, the Principality of Kakheti and the Kingdom of Abkhazia formed an alliance to rule over central Georgia.
 Moreover, Chorepiscopus Kvirike I of Kakheti decided to ally himself to Emir Jaffar I of Tiflis and put pressure on Hereti.
 Adarnase was forced to abandon the title of king and accepted instead the Byzantine title of patrician of Hereti, although this maneuver was not enough to appease the Georgian powers.

 In 915, Abkhazia and Kakheti invaded Hereti, King Constantine III of Abkhazia capturing the majority of strategic fortresses in the region.
 In the spring, the allies besieged Vezhini, where the patrician had found refuge, with the Abkhazians attacking from the north and the Kakhetians capturing the south.
 On April 16, 915 (Good Friday), with Vezhini at the brink of falling, Adarnase admitted defeated and came out to negotiate peace.
 He ceded Arishi and Gavazi to Abkhazia and Orchobi to Kakheti, after which the invaders retreated.

 In the 920s, he used the Abbasid invasion of Kakheti to remove Hereti from Georgian influence.
 Adarnase once again proclaimed himself king and recaptured the towns he lost in 915.
-He died in 943, leaving his throne to his young son Ishkhanik under the regency of Queen Dinar.
+He died in 943, leaving his throne to his son Ishkhanik.

 Medieval chronicler Leontius of Ruisi's writings have caused confusion on the length of his reign.
 According to him, Ishkhanik succeeded his father in the 920s, but earlier sources confirm a reign that lasted till 943 for Adarnase.
 Leontius also mistakenly makes Queen Dinar a wife of Ishkhanik and not Adarnase.